nox7/multibyte-php-strings/README.md

 An ongoing helper library to make working with multibyte strings easier in PHP.

 ## Purpose
 By default, the majority of PHP functions revolve around byte count instead of character count.
-If, for example, you want to find the position of a string stub inside a larger string that include multibyte characters (UTF-8), then the returning positions will be incorrect.
+If, for example, you want to find the position of a string stub inside a larger string that includes multibyte characters (UTF-8), then the returning positions will be incorrect.

 ## Usage